zubata88/mdgru/README.md

 ![Sampling subvolumes/patches](https://github.com/zubata88/mdgru/blob/master/sampling.png?raw=true)

 The remaining options given above are the --modelname, which is a optional, userspecified name for the model we are creating in the tensorflow graph. -f and -m specify feature and mask files to be used. --nclasses specifies how many classes are in the label files (e.g. 4 for background, white matter, grey matter and csf). --iterations specifies the maximum number of iterations to train.
 If we cancel the training process at any time, the current state is saved in a checkpoint called interrupt.ckpt.
-Finally, --ignore_nifty_header is required due to a bug in the nifti reorientation code and num_threads is a parameter which defines how many threads should be used to load data concurrently.
+Finally, --ignore_nifti_header is required due to a bug in the nifti reorientation code and num_threads is a parameter which defines how many threads should be used to load data concurrently.
 This can initially be set to a low value such as 4.
 If during training, in the log file or stdout on the console, values larger than 0.1 seconds are used for "io", it might be advisable to increase this value, as valuable time is wasted on waiting for the data loading routine.

 ##### Only Train
 Usually, we want to use the validation set to determine, which state of the network works best for our data and then evaluate our testset on that data.
 We can do this by using the following command: